Haghighatbin/Srltool/README.md

 > - rmfile              Removes the specified file.
 > - send-dir            Sends the specified directory.
 > - send-file           Sends the specified file.
-> - stat_flash          Returns the details of allocated and available flash space.
+> - flashstat           Returns the details of allocated and available flash space.
-> - stat_mem            Returns the memory status of the device.
+> - memstat             Returns the memory status of the device.
 > - stats               Returns the overall flash size details and memory status.
 > - tree                Lists the content of the specified directory in Tree format.